imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/4_exercise.md

 ### 1. Simulate Various Angle of Attack

-Copy the orginal `airfoil` folder and create new cases for the angle of attack from 2 to 10 degrees in steps of 2 degrees.
+Copy the original `airfoil` folder and create new cases for the angle of attack from 2 to 10 degrees in steps of 2 degrees.
 Repeat the simulations.

 #### Questions

 1. How does the flow field change with an increase in angle of attack?
 2. Does this behaviour also influcence the convergence via residuals and force coefficients?
-3. Which of our earlier assumptions about the flow does not hold true anymore at high angle of attack?
+3. Which of our earlier assumptions about the flow no longer holds true at high angle of attack?